joehannis/joehannis/README.md

 </p>

-Full Stack Software Engineer, scholarship gradate from Makers Academy and career changer with 10 years experience in music production, teaching and business management.
+Full Stack Software Engineer, scholarship graduate from Makers Academy and career changer with 10 years experience in music production, teaching and business management.

 I am excited for a career in tech as I want to be continually challenged and part of an industry that is the driving force of progress in all of our lives.
 I am highly self motivated and once I get stuck into a problem, I keep at it until it's solved .
 I am passionate about learning new technologies and languages, having recently taught myself to use Docker and Github CI/CD for use in my personal projects.
 I love the process of learning and I get a kick out of quality, well tested code.